Official Marvel Comic Collector's Kit (Collector's Marketing Corp.)

 Because this was intended to be an introductory for new collectors, the Official Marvel Comic Collector's Kit doesn't stop at just the books.
 It also includes a (somewhat) sturdy comic box, decked out with classic characters.

 Though you can't see it in the photo, Hulk adorns both the left and right sides.
 Atop, or on the lid as it were, are The Fantastic Four.
-The back of the box is reserved for the same image as shown above.
+The back of the box is reserved for the same image as shown below.

 It was actually this particular piece that led me back to the kit.
 I wanted the box to store my current, very small, collection of comics in.